govuk-one-login/govuk-one-login-frontend/packages/frontend-passthrough-headers/README.md

 #### Optional: Custom Logger

 You can pass a custom logger to the createPersonalDataHeaders function if needed.
 This is useful if your repo uses custom log levels which our built-in logger doesn't support.
-The custom logger must have a trace method that accepts a string.
+The custom logger must have trace and warn methods that accepts a string.

 ```javascript
 import { createPersonalDataHeaders } from "@govuk-one-login/frontend-passthrough-headers";